Apple turns over assembly of 5G iPhone 13 camera modules to Foxconn; chip shortage will have impact

 Foxconn says that iPhone 13 production could be hit by the global chip shortage

-, Foxconn Chairman Liu Young-way says that the forecasts are based on the status of the pandemic in Asia at the moment.
+According to Reuters, Foxconn Chairman Liu Young-way says that the forecasts are based on the status of the pandemic in Asia at the moment.
 Discussing the supply chain for tech products on the continent, Liu said, "The epidemic situation appears to be worsening in Asia.
 Because Asia is the key global hub for ICT (Information and Communication Technology) components, it needs to be closely watched whether the epidemic will have an impact to the overall supply chain."

 Because many of Foxconn's customers have plenty of clout in the tech world, the manufacturer wasn't harmed as much as other firms during the April-June time frame.
 Liu did say that the chip shortage could last into the second quarter of 2022.
 Last month, Apple said that chip shortages had impacted production of Macs and iPads and would start reducing the number of iPhone units rolling off the assembly line.